-Please make your marks like this: ⊠ Use dark black pencil or pen only
+Please make your marks like this:  Use dark black pencil or pen only

-Board of Directors Recommends a Vote FOR the nominees listed in Proposals 1-
+Board of Directors Recommends a Vote FOR each of Proposals 1-4.

 For Against Abstain Recommend ê 1.
 To approve, in accordance with Nasdaq Listing Rule 5635(a), the issuance of the Company's common stock, upon conversion of the Company's Series X1 Preferred Stock, par value \$0.001 per share, issued in September 2020.
-For 2: To approve the Novus Therapeutics, Inc. 2020 Long Term Incentive Plan For 3: To ratify an amendment to our bylaws to allow for participation in stockholder meetings by means of virtual meeting technology.
+For 2: To approve the Novus Therapeutics, Inc. 2020 Long Term Incentive Plan For 3: To ratify an amendment to the bylaws of Novus Therapeutics, Inc. to allow for participation in stockholder meetings by means of virtual meeting technology.
 For 4: To approve the adjournment or postponement of the Special Meeting, if necessary, to continue to solicit votes for Proposals Nos.
-1, 2 and/or 3.
-For No te: To consider and act upon any other matte come before the meeting or any adjournr perly Authorized Signatures - This section must be completed for your Instructions to be execu Please Sign Here Please Dat e Above Please Sign Here Please Dat e Above for Holders as of [1, 2020
+1. 2 and/or 3.
+For

+Note: To consider and act upon any other matters which may properly come before the meeting or any adjournment thereof.

+Authorized Signatures - This section must be completed for your Instructions to be executed.

+Please Sign Here Please Date Above Please Sign Here Please Date Above